letscontrolit/ESPEasy/README.md

 Check here to learn how to use this branch and help us improving ESPEasy: http://www.letscontrolit.com/wiki/index.php/ESPEasy#Source_code_development

+## Versions

+* v2.0.0-devX: these are the current development releases. use these if you want bleeding edge features, or if you want to help us testing and developing. new release every month.
+* v2.0.0-betaX: as soon as we think its stable/complete enough for real testing, we will start numbering beta's.
+* v2.0.0-rcX: release candidates (probably stable)
+* v2.0.0: This will be the first stable release

+After this we will use more standard numbering.
+Next bugfix release will probably be 2.0.1.

 ## Firmware binary releases

 Binary development releases are here: https://github.com/letscontrolit/ESPEasy/releases

-Depending on your needs, we release different types of releases.
+Depending on your needs, we release different types of files.

 For version 2.0.0-dev8: